-If you’ve ever sang a nursery rhyme to your son like Baa, Baa, Black Sheep, then you’ve unconsciously been preparing your little one for learning to read.
+If you’ve ever sang a nursery rhyme to your child, like Baa, Baa, Black Sheep, then you’ve unconsciously been preparing your little one for when they lear to read.

 Words that share a common sound, or rhyme, can be used to teach children about phonemes (the individual sound units in words) and spelling.
 Take for example, the “-at” family: mat, cat, and hat.
 Your little one can learn to identify that they all end with the same sound.
 Phonological awareness is considered the first step towards learning to read and write, because with it a child can discern the differences between individual sounds.
 The great thing is that rhymes are not only fun, but they train children’s ears to hear the differences and similarities between word’s sounds.
 By identifying different phonemes, they learn how sounds combine and blend together to form a word.

 Research has found that children who have been sung nursery rhymes, and are familiar with them by the time they enter kindergarten, often have an easier time learning to read.
 This may be because rhyming helps children discover the common patterns that exist within words, making it easier for them to recognize them when they see them in print.